Foreign interventions by the United States: Post-Cold War

+In December 1998, the U.S. and UK bombed Iraqi forces due to Iraq's failure to comply with UN inspectors searching for weapons of mass destruction.
 In response to the 1998 al-Qaeda bombings of U.S. embassies in East Africa that killed a dozen Americans and hundreds of Africans, President Clinton ordered Operation Infinite Reach on August 20, 1998, in which the U.S. Navy launched cruise missiles at al-Qaeda training camps in Afghanistan and a pharmaceutical factory in Sudan believed to be producing chemical weapons for the terror group.
 It was the first publicly acknowledged preemptive strike against a violent non-state actor conducted by the U.S. military.